horga83/shellChatGPT/README.md

 - Add operator slash `/` to the end of prompt (as last character) to trigger completions *preview mode*
 - One can regenerate a response typing in a new prompt a single slash `/`.
 - Hopefully, default colours are colour-blind friendly

+## Limitations

+OpenAI **APi v1** is the focus of the present project implementation.
+New versions of the API may not be implemented.
+I would rather fix bugs of existing features than incorporate new feature.

 ## Help page